pandanite-crypto/pandanite/README.md

 Unlike other cryptocurrencies, creating a PandaCoin founding wallet requires proof of work.
 This is to prevent users from simply creating thousands of fake wallets per person in order earn multiple rewards.
 Non-founding wallets can still transact on the network, but they will not earn any rewards.

 ### How it works
 Wallet addresses correspond to public keys which are generated from private keys.
 The private key is a 256-bit number and you can generate as many of them as you want.
-We require founding wallet addresses to have a certain number of prefixed '0's for them to be admitted.
+We require the SHA256 hash of founding wallet addresses to have a certain number of prefixed '0's for them to be admitted.
 The more '0's required the harder it is to find a wallet address that matches the pattern.
 We chose the difficulty level so that on an average modern laptop it will take roughly 2 hours to generate a founding wallet.

 ### Payouts
 The total transaction founders fee is 0.5%.
 This 0.5% is split amongst three groups